 Most (but not all!)
 Threadmill manufacturers recommend set-screw type toolholders over ER Collet Chucks for Thread Milling.
 If you plan to use a set-screw holder, make sure your Threadmills have the Weldon Shanks that maximize the effectiveness of the holder.

 = How to Thread Mill =

-Like anything else having the right Feeds and Speeds is very important when Thread Milling.
-The Threadmills can be small, delicate, and inexpensive, so it’s no fun to break one.
+Like anything else having the right Feeds and Speeds is very important for Thread Milling.
+A Threadmill can be small, delicate, and expensive, so it’s no fun to break one.
 The good news is our G-Wizard Feeds and Speeds Calculator does Threadmill Feeds and Speeds!

 Here’s how it works: